irishjack490/MineSweeperTexas/README.md

  Pseudo Code:

- //DOM style grid property, size of grid: 5 rows, 5 columns, total of 25 same size squares
+ //Create a board with 8 rows, 8 columns, total of 64 same size boxes

- //Generate 5 mines in random squares, generate numbers.
- //These must be non-visible until player clicks on the squares
+ //Add code that generates 10 mines in random squares /Add code that displays a number for the adjacent mines, these must be non-visible until player clicks on the squares

  //Render game upon loading browser

- //Listen for player's click
+ //Creat function to listen for player's click

  //If  player uncovers a mine the game will be over
  //If player uncovers a number, player will have the chance to click on another square

- //set timer of 5 minutes to allow the player to complete the game, if mine is hit this, timer will stop

  //End game if player hits a mine

- //Give player the option to play again or quit
+ //Set up button if player wants to play again